 The pain from a cyst is often a dull, persistent ache within the jaw itself.
 You might notice swelling.
 In rare cases, a tumor develops from this cyst.
 An X-ray is the only way to identify a cyst.

-What Are the Symptoms of a Problem Wisdom Tooth?
+What Are the Symptoms of a Problematic Wisdom Tooth?

 You need to know what signs to look for.
 Some discomfort is normal as a tooth erupts.
 Persistent pain is not.
 Here are the symptoms that mean you have a problem.